Frequently asked questions about fees

 |BANK NAME||LLOYDS BANK|

 |SWIFT CODE||LOYDGB 2L|

 |ADDRESS||3 SIDNEY STREET, CAMBRIDGE, CB2 3HQ, UNITED KINGDOM|

 If paying by bank transfer, please include your name and College Account Code (D9XXXXX) as a reference to enable us to identify your payment correctly.
-Please also email the Finance Office with the exact amount, date and reference of the transfer.

 If paying by cheque please make the cheque payable to 'Wolfson College'.
 You can drop this off at the Finance Office (where there is letter box for out-of-hours use), leave it for our attention at the Porters’ Lodge or post it to the main address of the College for the attention of (FAO) the Finance Office.

 International students may choose any of the above methods of payment, or may prefer to pay via TransferMate to avoid international transfer charges and to get a good exchange rate.

 Can I pay by card and which debit/credit cards do you accept?

 We cannot accept credit card payments for course fees.
 We do accept VISA and MasterCard payments for other costs, such as accommodation charges, Formal Hall, etc. We do not accept Diners Club or American Express.
 When paying by card please ensure the card used for payment is in your name.
 If you can’t get to the Finance Office you can pay by debit/credit card over the phone on +44 (0)1223 335915.
 We will need the card name, number, start and expiry dates and the security code at the back of the card.